gajos112/PowerShell-Timeliner/README.md

 ![alt text](https://github.com/gajos112/PowerShell-Timeliner/blob/main/images/16.png?raw=true)

-First, you have to provide a path to the Windows PowerShell.evtx that you want to parse.
+First, you have to provide a path to the Windows PowerShell.evtx log file that you want to parse.
 Then you also have to provide the path where you want to save the output (timelines in TLN format and script executions) and click "PARSE".

 ![alt text](https://github.com/gajos112/PowerShell-Timeliner/blob/main/images/10.PNG?raw=true)